Samsung Galaxy Note: Galaxy Note

 Samsung announced the original Galaxy Note at IFA Berlin in 2011.
 While some media outlets questioned the viability of the device due to its 5.3 in screen (which, at the time, was considered extremely large for a phone), the Note received positive reception for its stylus functionality, the speed of its 1.4 GHz dual-core processor, and the advantages of such a large screen size.
 Like the Galaxy S2 from earlier that year, the camera has eight megapixels and can film in Full HD, 1080p, and the device features Mobile High-Definition Link (MHL to HDMI).

-The Galaxy Note was a commercial success: released October 2011, Samsung announced in September 2011, that the Galaxy Note had sold 1 million units in two months.
+The Galaxy Note is a commercial success: released in October 2011, Samsung announced in September 2011, that the Galaxy Note had sold 1 million units in two months.
 In February 2012, Samsung debuted a Note version with LTE support, and by August 2012, the Note had sold 10 million units worldwide.